henly09/henly09/README.md

 # Hi, I'm John Henly Montera! 👋

-My name is John Henly A. Montera, and I am a BSIT-4th Year student at Holy Cross of Davao College where I focusly studying Database Administrator.
+My name is John Henly A. Montera, and I am a BSIT-4th Year student at Holy Cross of Davao College.

 ## 🚀 About Me